telliott99/MyMath/int-theory/numerical-int.rst

     M = (b-a) \ f(m)

-A more sophisticated approach, *Simpson's rule* uses:
+*Simpson's rule* is a more sophisticated approach that uses:

 .. math::